Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Introduction

 \section{Introduction}

-\paragraph{Combinatorics via inheriting the spectrum of the covering object.} Various combinatorial questions are studied using sparse graphs.
-Their solution is often based on spectral analysis of the underlying graph, and in particular on the fact that the given graph is a good expander.
-Namely, the second eigenvalue of its adjacency matrix is very far from its first eigenvalue (\cite{hoory2006expander}).
+\paragraph{On Ramanujan graphs, and Number Theoretic Ramanujan graphs.} Various combinatorial questions are studied using sparse graphs.
+Their solution is often based on a spectral analysis of the underlying graph, and in particular on the fact that the given graph is a good expander, meaning that the second eigenvalue of its adjacency matrix is very far from its first eigenvalue (\cite{hoory2006expander}).
 The strongest spectral expansion condition is the Ramanujan property, which says that the second largest non-trivial eigenvalue in absolute value of the adjacency operator of a $d$-regular graph is bounded by $2\sqrt{d-1}$.
-An alternative point of view is that the finite $d$-regular Ramanujan graph inherits the spectrum of its covering object, which is the infinite $d$-regular tree $T_d$.
-Namely, the graph's non-trivial spectrum is contained in the spectrum of $T_d$.

-An explicit family of Ramanujan graphs were constructed in the celebrated work of Lubotzky Phillips and Sarnak (\cite{lubotzky1988ramanujan}), based on number theory and in particular the theory of automorphic forms, and deep results of Deligne and others.
-The arithmetic construction of Ramanujan graphs is based on the following idea: Consider the action of the group $G=\PGL_2(\Q_q)$ on its Bruhat-Tits tree $B_G = T_{q+1}$.
-Using the number theory related to quaternion algebras, it is possible to construct an arithmetic lattice $\Gamma$ in $G$ such that by taking a quotient of $T_{q+1}$ by $\Gamma$ we get a $(q+1)$-regular graph which inherits the spectrum of the infinite tree, namely, a graph with the Ramanujan property.
-There are various possible variations on the construction, for example, the work of Morgenstern (\cite{morgenstern1994existence}) who gave a similar construction of Ramanujan graphs based on the group $G=\PGL_2(\F_q((t)))$.
-We call the resulting graphs "number theoretic graphs", to distinguish them from other constructions of Ramanujan graphs (e.g., the graphs constructed by \cite{marcus2013interlacing}).
+An explicit family of Ramanujan graphs, which we call \emph{LPS graphs}, was constructed in the celebrated work of Lubotzky, Phillips, and Sarnak (\cite{lubotzky1988ramanujan}).
+This construction is based on number theory and in particular on the theory of automorphic forms, using deep results of Deligne and others.
+There are various possible variations on the construction (e.g., \cite{margulis1988explicit,pizer1990ramanujan}), including the much earlier work of Ihara (\cite{ihara1966discrete}).
+We will focus on the work of Morgenstern (\cite{morgenstern1994existence}), who gave another such explicit family which we call \emph{Morgenstern graphs} (the essential difference between the two works is replacing the field $\Q$ by $\F_q(t)$, where $\F_q$ is the finite field with $q$ elements).
+We call the graphs resulting from the different variations \emph{number theoretic graphs}, to distinguish them from other constructions of Ramanujan graphs (e.g., the graphs constructed by \cite{marcus2013interlacing}).
+The number theoretic Ramanujan graphs have various other wonderful properties -- for example, they are Cayley Graphs and have a very large girth (i.e., the length of the shortest cycle is large).

-This construction was later extended to Ramanujan Complexes (\cite{lubotzky2005ramanujan,lubotzky2014ramanujan}), which are arithmetic construction coming from the action of a $p$-adic group $G$ of high rank on its building $B_G$.
-The Ramanujan property is based on the fact that the finite complex inherits the spectral behavior of its covering building (\cite{first2016ramanujan,kamber2016lpcomplex}).